dkoslicki/CommonKmers/README.md

 To classify a sample using the Julia version, use the commands

 ##### Retraining the Julia version #####
 To train on a custom database, use the functions ` FormCountsAndKCounts.jl` and `FormCommonKmerMatrix.jl`.
-For example, say the directory `~/TrainingSequences` contains your training sequences, and the file `TrainingSequencesFileNames.txt` contains the file names of these sequences.
-Then you can train the method by using:
+For example, say the directory `~/TrainingSequences` contains your training sequences, the file `~/TrainingSequencesFileNames.txt` contains the file names of these sequences, and the Jellyfish binary is located in `~/jellyfish-2.1.1/bin/`.
+Then you can retrain the method by using:
 ```
 mkdir Counts20
-julia -p 10 FormCountsAndKCounts.jl -o ~/ -f Test/testFileNames.txt -s ../microbes/ -k 21 -j /home/pi/koslickd/jellyfish-2.1.1/bin/./jellyfish
+julia -p 10 FormCountsAndKCounts.jl -o ~/Counts20 -f ~/TrainingSequencesFileNames.txt -s ~/TrainingSequences/ -k 20 -j ~/jellyfish-2.1.1/bin/./jellyfish
+julia -p 45 FormCommonKmerMatrix.jl -c ~/Counts20 -k 20 -s 100 -f ~/TrainingSequencesFileNames.txt -o ~/CommonKmerMatrix-20mers.h5
 ```